studersi/test-4/tutorial-7/README.md

 A score of 41 appears twice, corresponding to a high number of serious rule infractions.
 This is very common in practice, where a serious SQL injection attempt sets off a series of alarms.
 In 41 cases, we didn’t get any score for the server’s responses.
 These are log entries of empty requests in which a connection with the client was established, but no request was made.
 We have taken this possibility into account in the regular expression using *egrep* and are also taking into account the default value, "-".
 Besides these empty entries, nothing else is conspicuous at all.
 This is typical, if a bit high.
 In all likelihood, we will be seeing a fair number of violations from the requests and very few alarms from the responses.

 But this still doesn’t give us the right idea about the *tuning steps* that would be needed to run this install smoothly.
-To present this information in a suitable form, I have prepared a script that analyzes *anomaly scores*. [modsec-positive-stats.rb](https://www.netnea.com/files/modsec-positive-stats.rb).
+To present this information in a suitable form, I have prepared a ruby script that analyzes *anomaly scores*. [modsec-positive-stats.rb](https://www.netnea.com/files/modsec-positive-stats.rb) (You might have to install the _ruby_ package to get it working).
 It takes the two anomaly scores as input and we need to separate them with a semicolon in order to pipe them into the script.
 We can do this like this:

 ```
 $> cat tutorial-5-example-access.log  | egrep -o "[0-9-]+ [0-9-]+$" | tr " " ";" | modsec-positive-stats.rb